-I sort of met this milestone.
-My test data (included in obj3.txt) runs OK until the remove command is done.
+We sort of met this milestone.
+Our test data (included in obj3.txt) runs OK until the remove command is done.
 At this point the program gives a NullPointerException.

-By directing the grader's attention to a part of the project that you struggled with, and detailing what you attempted to do (along with what you accomplished) will allow the grader to be more fair in assigning a grade.
-If you fail to do so, then the grader will most likely assume that you had no idea what was going on, and therefore will not receive as much partial credit.
+Directing the grader's attention to a part of the project that you struggled with, and detailing what you attempted to do (along with what you accomplished) will allow the grader to be more fair in assigning a grade.
+If you fail to do so, then the grader may conclude that you had no idea what was going on and therefore you will not receive as much partial credit.

-Section A-Creating the Javadoc
+Section A - Creating Javadoc:

 Before proceeding, read about how to generate the correct Javadoc documentation in Documentation Requirements.
 This file can be found on the class website, just as this one is.
-Java generates nicely formatted, html style documentation for its classes, just like what you see when you browse the Java

-API online at http://java.sun.com/javase/6/docs/api/.
+Java generates nicely formatted html documentation for its classes, just like what you see when you browse the Java API online at http://download.oracle.com/javase/6/docs/api/.
 The trick is that you need to format your comments correctly in order to do so.
 The Documentation Requirements give those instructions in detail.
-This document will only show how to generate the documentation after you have properly written your source code.
+This document will only show how to generate the documentation after you have properly written your source code and comments.

-Step 1-Select the project for which to generate the Javadoc
+Javadoc Step 1 - Select the project for which to generate the Javadoc

-Step 2-Run the command to generate the Javadoc
+Javadoc Step 2 - Run the command to generate the Javadoc